 What About The Ceiling?

-I had the idea of using a suspended ceiling with 150mm of mineral wool laid on it, 300mm down from the ceiling.
+I had the idea of using a conventional suspended ceiling made of acoustic tiles, 300mm down from the ceiling but the key difference is laying with 150mm of mineral wool on the top of the tiles.
 If you can get absorbing material away from the wall or ceiling you increase the low frequencies at which it is effective.
 I was fortunate that I had the ceiling height to do this, and when I came to calculate the reverb time for my studio it proved to be a very efficient way to handle a lot of the broadband absorption in my studio and I will reveal more about how in the next part of this series.